groveatx/groveatx.github.io/gatherings/messages/index.md

 Click the links below to stream or download audio of the messages from our Sunday morning gatherings.

+ - **[December 1, 2013][20131201]** - It is difficult to remain thankful for
+   the things that we have.
+True, long-lasting thankfulness comes from focusing on everything God has done for us.

  - **[November 24, 2013][20131124]** - In [Luke 17][luke17_11] Jesus heals ten
    people of a disease, and only one of them returns to thank him.
 If we had received that blessing, how would we have responded?